awsdocs/amazon-workspaces-administration-guide/doc_source/workspaces-access-control.md

 ## Specifying Amazon WorkSpaces Resources in an IAM Policy<a name="wsp_iam_resource"></a>

 To specify an Amazon WorkSpaces resource in the `Resource` element of the policy statement, use the Amazon Resource Name \(ARN\) of the resource\.
-You control access to your Amazon WorkSpaces resources by either allowing or denying permissions to use the API actions specified in the `Action` element of your IAM policy statement\.
+You control access to your Amazon WorkSpaces resources by either allowing or denying permissions to use the API actions that are specified in the `Action` element of your IAM policy statement\.
 Amazon WorkSpaces defines ARNs for WorkSpaces, bundles, IP groups, and directories\.

 ### WorkSpace ARN<a name="wsp_arn_syntax"></a>